Margin and leverage in CFD trading

 Leverage can help magnify your returns which is great news if the market moves in the direction that you expect.
 However, the key risk with leverage is that it can magnify your losses in exactly the same way as your gains.

 There is the potential to lose part and more of your investment if you do not manage your risk efficiently.
-Losses can exceed your deposits and you may lose more than you initially invest.
+Remember with leveraged trading your capital is at risk.

 For instance, say the margin requirement for a particular market is 5%.
-This means you would be required to have on deposit 5% of the full value of the trade as initial margin to open the position.
+This means you would be required deposit 5% of the full value of the trade as initial margin to open the position.

 Share trading vs CFDs using leverage